George Mason (actor)

 George Mason is a New Zealand film and television actor.
 He secured his first role in the feature film 50 Ways of Saying Fabulous when he was thirteen years old.
 After deciding to pursue acting full-time, Mason appeared as Regan Ames in Shortland Street in 2011, before making appearances in Tangiwai: A Love Story, Top of the Lake and 3 Mile Limit.
 In 2013, Mason starred as Ted Keegan in the fifth season of Go Girls and he had a supporting role in crime drama The Blue Rose.
 From 2014 until 2018, Mason appeared in Australian soap opera Home and Away as Martin Ashford.
 He later starred in the musical feature film Daffodils (2019) and romantic drama Dirt Music (2020).
+Mason has also appeared in Australian dramas One Night, Black Snow, and The Survivors.
+He will play the lead in the 2026 drama series Run.

 Early and personal life

 Mason was born and raised in Invercargill.
 He has two elder sisters.
 He attended Southland Boys' High School, where he played rugby for the Southland Boys' High School 1st XV and competed in speech competitions.
 Mason moved to Wellington in 2009 to study a Bachelor of Performing Arts at the Toi Whakaari New Zealand Drama School.

 Mason became engaged to his partner, French model Manon Buchalet in 2016.
+They married in 2021.